A Career In VFX: What Jobs Can You Get?

 What skills do you need to build a career in VFX?

 The world of VFX requires a mix of technical and artistic skills.
 For the latter, you should have a sound understanding of the 12 principles of animation.
 For the former, you need to excel at:

 - Arnold Renderer

 These are not the only tools you must know to be a visual effects artist.
 But they are a good start.
 The smart choice is to rely on the best VFX institute in Kolkata to teach you all the essential skills and software.

 Like any other field, VFX also demands some personality traits like creativity, attention to detail and great visual awareness.
 This is necessary because all the roles in visual effects are interdependent and demand a lot of collaboration.

 The salary of VFX artists varies based on numerous factors.
 First, what is your skill level?
 Second, how much experience do you have?
 Third, what part of the VFX pipeline do you specialise in?
 But freshers, who have just completed a course from one of the best VFX institutes, can earn between INR 15000 to INR 20000 per month.

 As you gain experience, the salary jumps, reaching a couple of lakhs per month.
 Because the demand in the VFX industry is so high, you don’t have to look for a full-time job.
 You can take on freelance projects.
 Freelancers get paid a bit more, but they do lack the stability of permanent employment.

 Get started on your career in VFX

 Landing a VFX job is not hard.
 There are plenty of opportunities out there.
+Moreover, there are ample VFX jobs on websites like Jooble.org.
+It makes your job search easier.
 That said, there are two golden rules you must follow.
 One, you need to have a VFX course certification.
 Two, you must have an outstanding demo reel that shows off what part of VFX you are good at.
 Doesn’t matter if it’s rotoscoping, rigging, or animation.
 The key is to flaunt it in the showreel.